thijssnelleman/CostOfReproducibility/NeurIPS/2023/reviews/DynPoint: Dynamic Neural Point For View Synthesis.md

 [9]

-The network structure is discussed in section 1 of the supplementary material, but real HP overview is missing.
+The network structure is discussed in section 1 of the supplementary material, but full HP overview is missing.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_